danilop/yas3fs/README.md

 **This is a personal project.
 No relation whatsoever exists between this project and my employer.**

-* It allows to mount an S3 bucket (or a part of it, if you specify a path) as a local folder
+* It allows to mount an S3 bucket (or a part of it, if you specify a path) as a local folder.
-* It works on Linux and Mac OS X
+* It works on Linux and Mac OS X.
 * For maximum speed all data read from S3 is cached in memory locally on the node.
 * It can be used on more than one node to create a "shared" file system (i.e. a yas3fs "cluster").
 * [SNS](http://aws.amazon.com/sns/) notifications are used to update other nodes in the cluster that something has changed on S3 and they need to invalidate their cache.